AliabbasMerchant/traderX-universityEvent/README.md

 other than Node, Java and Python runtimes.
 The libraries and toolkits it uses are meant to be as vanilla as possible, to preserve its approachability by developers of all levels.

-It contains Java, NodeJS, Python, .NET components that communicate over REST APIs and messaging systems and are able to showcase a wide range of technical challenges to solve.
+It contains Java, NodeJS, Python components that communicate over REST APIs and messaging systems and are able to showcase a wide range of technical challenges to solve.

 More detailed information about this project can be found in the website which is generated